Pathways to Employment

 The aim of the programme is to maximize students’ employability and independent living skills and give them the best possible chance of securing employment, while minimizing the risk of them becoming NEET.
 Each individual’s programme would be unique, designed to meet the LA’s (EHCP's) specific objectives for that student, and the individual’s worthwhile aspirations.

 The balance of academic and practical activities in each individual’s programme would be decided according to whatever is needed to achieve the agreed short-term aims.
 If it is necessary to focus initially on practical activities to build trusted staff relationships, to enable the student to subsequently engage academically, then this could be done.
 Where a student already has a particular job or career in mind, then his / her programme would be tailored to achieve the necessary steps for him / her to succeed in this.

 This programme would be run off-site only, out in the community; not at Cressey College.
 The locations used would depend on the individual’s programme, but would typically include local libraries, sports facilities and colleges.

 The daily timings would be 0930 – 1430, with the exception of Fridays which would be 0930 – 1130, the rest of the day being for individual study / coursework.
 In the event that a student is enrolled on a College course on Fridays, where the day extends beyond 11.30, there would instead be an 11.30 finish on another day.

 We would normally provide 1:1 staffing.
 However if necessary we can provide 2:1, if safeguarding considerations dictate.
-The programme would normally be delivered by a small team of 3-4 teachers and TAs, one (or two) of whom would work with the student each day, in rotation.
+The programme would normally be delivered by a small team of 3-4 Teaching Assistants (TAs), one (or two) of whom would work with the student each day, in rotation.
 In addition, instructors from external agencies (such as a boxing instructor) may also work with the student, where this is appropriate.
 Each individual's programme would be supported and overseen by an experienced Senior Teacher, and by the Head of Cressey's Off-Site Department.